jckarter/clay/doc/language-reference.md

 [Alias functions](#inlineandaliasqualifiers) have magic powers to access the source location of their invocation and string representations of their arguments.
 The `__FILE__` operator evaluates to a [static string](#staticstring) containing the file from which the function was called. `__LINE__` and `__COLUMN__` evaluate to `Int32` values representing the source line and column. `__ARG__` returns a static string representation of the argument named after the `__ARG__` token. `__ARG__` does not evaluate the named argument.
 These four operators are only valid inside alias functions, and `__ARG__` is only valid applied to an alias function argument.

     // Example
-    // An assert function that reports the condition and source location with the failure alias assert(cond:Bool) {
+    // An assert function that reports the condition and source location of the failure alias assert(cond:Bool) {
-        if (cond) {
+        if (not cond) {
             println(stderr, "Assertion \"", __ARG__ cond, "\" failed at ",
                 __FILE__, ":", __LINE__, ":", __COLUMN__);
             flush(stderr);